SeherKrishna02/Andaaza/README.md

 ## **Initial Ideas**
-we started by ideating about the concept of **measuring** in a post scientific way from a hyperpersonal perspective.
+We started by ideating about the concept of **measuring** in a post scientific way from a hyperpersonal perspective.
 We speculated and questioned each other:
-- when does measuring stop facilitating and start preventing a process?
+- When does measuring stop facilitating and start preventing a process?
-- are the usual measuring units opposite to replicability?
+- Are the usual measuring units opposite to replicability?
-- why do we measure things?  ..to save time instead of doing everything by trial & error, capitalism, control outcome prediction.
+- Why do we measure things?  ..to save time instead of doing everything by trial & error, capitalism, control outcome prediction.

-other fields we wanted to explore were **storytelling**, the strict binary distinction between the 'positive' and the 'negative' of molds and objects.
+Other fields we wanted to explore were **storytelling**, the strict binary distinction between the 'positive' and the 'negative' of molds and objects.

-eventually, our final idea emerged and triggered questions about...
+Eventually, our final idea emerged and triggered questions about...
-what if we can **store data** inside objects we use in our daily life?
+What if we can **store data** inside objects we use in our daily life?
-what is our **coffee cup is also a pen drive**, which has a song from your grandma or encrypted your passwords?
+What is our **coffee cup is also a pen drive**, which has a song from your grandma or encrypted your passwords?

-what if we can store data into objects we use in our daily life?
+What if we can store data into objects we use in our daily life?
-what is our coffee cup is also a pen drive, which has a song from your grandma or encrypted your passwords?
+What is our coffee cup is also a pen drive, which has a song from your grandma or encrypted your passwords?

 ## **Concept**
-we are creating a tool that will encode audio messages into physical objects, which will then be retrieved and sonified. it will read or listen the messages we give and will engrave them on ceramics. cups, pots and other things will be carriers of our stories and will travel through time. it is a concept that deals with continuity and archiving.
+We are creating a tool that will encode audio messages into physical objects, which will then be retrieved and sonified. it will read or listen the messages we give and will engrave them on ceramics.
+Cups, pots and other things will be carriers of our stories and will travel through time.
+It is a concept that deals with continuity and archiving.

-for this first prototype, we are writing audio messages in real-time. a microphone will capture the audio and through arduino it will convert the message into a sound waves, which will be getting written on a paper cup.
+For this first prototype, we are writing audio messages in real-time. a microphone will capture the audio and through arduino it will convert the message into a sound waves, which will be getting written on a paper cup.

-the central idea has a lot of potential both on a theoretical, speculative level but also on the technological level. based on our existing collective knowledge we approached this challenge with a 'realistic ambition'.
+The central idea has a lot of potential both on a theoretical, speculative level but also on the technological level.
+Based on our existing collective knowledge we approached this challenge with a 'realistic ambition'.

 ## **Plan**
-we started imagining how it would look, what materials, motors and tools would we need. the more we tried to describe it, the more complex it got. multiple axes, motors, spinning wheels and plates started getting shape.. and that was only the hardware.
+We started imagining how it would look, what materials, motors and tools would we need. the more we tried to describe it, the more complex it got. multiple axes, motors, spinning wheels and plates started getting shape.. and that was only the hardware.

 This project made use of some parts rescued from an out of service reprap 3D printer that was left in out classroom from the 'tech beyond the myth' course, so we started by disassembling it.
 We used 2 servo motors, one for the turntable and one for the 2-axis.
 We also repurposed the controller boards which consistsed of an Arduino Mega and a Ramps 1.4 shield for the Mega.
 In addition to the electronics we were able to use the alumunim rails and various nuts and bolts from the old 3D printer to construct the drawing/carving machine.